moderndatacompany/dataos.info/docs/interfaces/metis/explore_metis_ui.md

     ![Adding references and synonyms for the glossary term ](explore_metis_ui/glossary.png)

-    Adding references and synonyms for the glossary term
+    <figcaption align = "center">Adding references and synonyms for the glossary term </figcaption>

     <aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;">
 🗣 Metis enables you to add rich formatting to glossary term.
 For example, you can add `bold`, `underline`, or `italic` formatting to the text.
 You can also create tables, bulleted lists, or hyperlinks to external resources.